skanderturki100/skanderturki100/README.md

 ## ⚡ Fun Fact

-> I love mixing code and creativity — from full-stack applications to visual dashboards and PDF generators! 🤖🎨
+> I don’t just write code — I craft **experiences** and design **intelligent systems** that can adapt and evolve 🚀

 ---

 <!---
-skanderturki100/skanderturki100 is a ✨ special ✨ repository because its `README.md` appears on your GitHub profile.
+skanderturki100/skanderturki100 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 --->